 How it started

 The Historium has an ideal location in the heart of the city.
 This was formerly the site of the Waterhalle, an important building in the history of Bruges.
 That building now plays an important role in the Historium attraction.
-It has been completely reconstructed in the attraction and the VR Experience.
+It has been completely reconstructed in the Historium Story and the Historium Virtual Reality.